 Thomas Padilla is Humanities Data Curator at the University of California Santa Barbara.
 He publishes, presents, and teaches widely on Humanities data, data curation, and data information literacy.
 He is Principal Investigator of the Institute of Museum and Library Services supported, Always Already Computational: Library Collections as Data.

 Thomas is a member of the Association for Computers and the Humanities Executive Council (2017-2021), the Global Outlook::Digital Humanities Executive Council, and an Editor for DHCommons Journal and dh + lib Data Praxis.

-Prior to his move to Michigan he was at the University of Illinois at Urbana Champaign working at the Scholarly Commons and the Preservation Unit of the University Library.
+Prior to his move to California he was Digital Scholarship Librarian at Michigan State University.
+Prior to that he was at the University of Illinois at Urbana Champaign working at the Scholarly Commons and the Preservation Unit of the University Library.
 Prior to that he was at the Library of Congress doing digital preservation outreach and education.